-From Expressive Arts students to entrepreneurs
+From Expressive Arts Therapy students to entrepreneurs

 After our first year of studying with Barbara Hielscher-Witte in Berlin, we were inspired to see if we could start working together and if so, how our collaboration would shape.
 Finally, we decided to establish an art collective.
-Rather than approaching this from a business perspective and filling out a typical business canvas, we turned to the arts and, in particular, to the Expressive Arts process to receive support and guidance.
+Rather than approaching this from a business perspective and filling out a typical business canvas, we turned to the arts and, in particular, to the expressive arts process to receive support and guidance.

 The journey through the arts